Encouraging Future Innovation: Youth Entrepreneurship Education

 SSA supports various funding tools for self-employment.
 Some of these tools/incentives include: Plans for Achieving Self-Support, Income Thresholds for Medicaid, Property Essential for Self-Support, Impairment-Related Work Expenses, Blind Work Expense, and Self-Employment Subsidy.

 4-H has had a long-standing history of helping youth reach their fullest potential through developing life skills, and learning by doing.
 4-H also fosters personal development and leadership through career exploration (learning about alternatives in jobs, permanent callings, and work preparedness), critical thinking skills, economics, business, and marketing (study of principles underlying commerce, merchandising, and entrepreneurship).

 United States Department of Commerce Minority Business Development Agency

-The U.S. Department of Commerce's Minority Business Development Agency has established entrepreneurship programs that reach minorities including youth.
-The objectives of the Centers are to provide electronic and one-on-one business development services for a nominal fee to minority firms and to individuals entering, expanding, or improving their efforts in the marketplace.
+Offers entrepreneurship programs that reach minorities including youth.
+Also provides centers that offer electronic and one-on-one business development services for a nominal fee to minority firms and to individuals entering, expanding, or improving their efforts in the marketplace.